-Certificate IV in Commercial Cookery
+Certificate IV in Kitchen Management

-VET National Code: SIT40516CRICOS Course Code: 105473E

-Duration: 78 Weeks (including holidays and breaks), or 26 weeks if complete 'SIT30816 Certificate III in Commercial Cookery' with BLC

-Tuition Fees: \$21,000 (For the price of package course, please contact the marketing team or student administration.)

-Material Fee: \$1,300

-Location: Level 2, 540 Elizabeth Street, Melbourne 3000

-Training Kitchen: 727 Nicholson Street, CARLTON NORTH, VIC, 3054

-Work-based Training (WBT): This course requires a total of 280 hours of Work-based Training for these two units: 'SITHCCC020 Work effectively as a cook', and 'SITHKOP005 Coordinate cooking operations'.
+- VET National Code: SIT40521CRICOS Course Code: 109571D - Duration: 78 Weeks (including holidays and breaks), or 26 weeks if complete 'SIT30821 Certificate III in Commercial Cookery' with BLC - Tuition Fees: \$6,500 (For the price of the package course, please contact the marketing team or student administration.) - Material Fee: \$300 for packaged course - Enrolment Fee: \$0 (Non-refundable) - Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC - Training Kitchen: 727 Nicholson Street, CARLTON NORTH, VIC, 3054 - Delivery Mode: Face to Face - Work-based Training (WBT): This course requires a total of 280 hours of Work-based Training for these two units: 'SITHCCC043 Work effectively as a cook', and 'SITHKOP013 Plan cooking operations'.

-This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen.
+This qualification reflects the role of commercial cooks who have a supervisory or team-leading role in the kitchen.
 They operate independently or with limited guidance from others and use instructions to solve non-routine problems.